Sopana Sangeetham

-Sopana Sangeetham is a form of Indian classical music that developed in the temples of Kerala in south India in the wake of the increasing popularity of Jayadeva's Gita Govinda or Ashtapadis.
+Sopana Sangeetham (സോപാന സംഗീതം) is a form of Indian classical music that developed in the temples of Kerala in south India as a classical style based on the singing of Jayadeva's Gita Govinda or Ashtapadis.

 Etymology

 The name derives from two Malayalam or Sanskrit words: Sopanam and Sangeetham.
-The word Sopanam refers to the sacred steps of main shrine of a temple and Sangeetham refers to music.
+Sopanam refers to the sacred steps leading to the inner shrine (sanctum sanctorum) of a temple, and Sangeetham refers to music.

 Performance

-Sopana sangeetham (music), as the very name suggests, is sung by the side of the holy steps (sopanam) leading to the sanctum sanctorum of a shrine.
-It is sung, typically employing plain notes, to the accompaniment of the small, hourglass-shaped ethnic drum called 'edakka' or idakka, besides the chengila or the handy metallic gong to sound the beats.
-Sopanam is traditionally sung by men of the Maarar and Pothuval castes of Ambalavasi (semi-Brahmin) community, engaged to do it as their hereditary profession.
+Sopana sangeetham, as the name suggests, is sung beside the holy steps (sopanam) leading to the sanctum sanctorum of a shrine.
+The temple musician typically stands by the steps, singing devotional songs in plain notes while the priest performs the rituals.
+The principal accompaniment is the small, hourglass-shaped drum called the 'edakka' (or idakka), often played by the singer himself, along with the chengila, a handheld metallic gong used to sound the beats.
+Because the singer beats the edakka himself while singing, the practice is also known as Kottipadi Seva (kotti – to beat, padi – to sing, seva – offering).
+Sopanam is traditionally sung by men of the Maarar and Pothuval castes of the Ambalavasi (semi-Brahmin) community, who performed it as a hereditary profession.

+Notable exponents

-The late Njeralattu Rama Poduval of Thirumandhamkunnu bani, Janardhanan Nedungadi of Guruvayoor, Sri Jyothidas Guruvayoordasan, Damodara Marar, a practitioner of the temple art called Mudiyettu, from Pazhoor and Sadanam Divakara Marar, master percussionist.
+Past exponents include the late Njeralattu Rama Poduval of the Thirumandhamkunnu bani (school), Janardhanan Nedungadi of Guruvayoor, Jyothidas Guruvayoordasan, Damodara Marar of Pazhoor (a practitioner of the temple art Mudiyettu), and the master percussionist Sadanam Divakara Marar.

-Leading masters

-Sopanasangeetham has a special fan base and is widely performed in the region between Eranakulam to Kozhikkode.
-This area is fertile of many experienced and junior sopanasangeetham artists.Ambalappuzha Vijayakumar and Eloor Biju is considered as the most leading artists of present time.

-Ayilur Akhil Marar,𝗧𝗵𝗿𝗶𝘁𝗵𝗮𝗹𝗮 𝗦𝗿𝗲𝗲𝗻𝗶 𝗣𝗼𝘁𝗵𝘂𝘃𝗮𝗹, 𝗔𝗻𝗴𝗮𝗱𝗶𝗽𝘂𝗿𝗮𝗺 𝗩𝗲𝗻𝘂𝗴𝗼𝗽𝗮𝗹𝗮𝗺𝗮𝗿𝗮𝗿, are famous maestro in this area.
-Junior upcoming artists like Mankunnam Harikesan Namboothiri, Mankunnam Harigovind Namboothiri, Adithyan Marar, Sadanam Aswin Murali, etc also have greater fan base.